Carriage: Carriage terminology

+The carriage driver is called a whip.
 A person whose business was to drive a carriage was a coachman.
-A servant in livery called a footman or piquer formerly served in attendance upon a rider or was required to run before his master's carriage to clear the way.
-An attendant on horseback called an outrider often rode ahead of or next to a carriage.
+A person dressed in livery is called a footman.
+An attendant on horseback called an outrider.
 A carriage starter directed the flow of vehicles taking on passengers at the curbside.
 A hackneyman hired out horses and carriages.
-When hawking wares, a hawker was often assisted by a carriage.

 Upper-class people of wealth and social position, those wealthy enough to keep carriages, were referred to as carriage folk or carriage trade.

 Carriage passengers often used a lap robe as a blanket or similar covering for their legs, lap and feet.
-A buffalo robe, made from the hide of an American bison dressed with the hair on, was sometimes used as a carriage robe; it was commonly trimmed to rectangular shape and lined on the skin side with fabric.
-A carriage boot, fur-trimmed for winter wear, was made usually of fabric with a fur or felt lining.
-A knee boot protected the knees from rain or splatter.

 A horse especially bred for carriage use by appearance and stylish action is called a carriage horse; one for use on a road is a road horse.
 One such breed is the Cleveland Bay, uniformly bay in color, of good conformation and strong constitution.
 Horses were broken in using a bodiless carriage frame called a break or brake.

 A carriage dog or coach dog is bred for running beside a carriage.

 A roofed structure that extends from the entrance of a building over an adjacent driveway and that shelters callers as they get in or out of their vehicles is known as a carriage porch or porte cochere.
 An outbuilding for a carriage is a coach house, which was often combined with accommodation for a groom or other servants.

 A livery stable kept horses and usually carriages for hire.
 A range of stables, usually with carriage houses (remises) and living quarters built around a yard, court or street, is called a mews.

 A kind of dynamometer called a peirameter indicates the power necessary to haul a carriage over a road or track.